KoenVBerg/BScThesis_bioinf/README.md

 script used here, results_processing.rmd, can be used for inspiration.
 It uses metagenomeSeq to normalize the results and uses ggplot2 for nice visualizations.

-# Research Paper
+# Research Paperper:
-The research paper can be found as the included pdf file: **insert name**
+The research paper can be found as the included pdf file: Insights into metabolic pathway representation from analysis of human metagenomic and metatranscriptomic samples